cap-js/docs/guides/security/aspects.md

 - CAP's intrinsic data querying engine is immune with regards to [SQL injections](https://owasp.org/www-community/attacks/SQL_Injection) that are introduced by query parameter values that are derived from malicious user input.
 [CQL statements](../querying) are transformed into prepared statements that are executed in SQL databases such as SAP HANA.
-Be aware that injections are still possible even via CQL when the query structure (e.g. target entity, columns etc.) is based in user input:
+Be aware that injections are still possible even via CQL when the query structure (e.g. target entity, columns etc.) is based on user input:

 <div class="impl java">